srimethi-s0112/Module-5B/Pandas Program: Join Two DataFrames Along Rows.md

 ## Result
-Thus, the Python program has been successfully created and executed successfully to join the two DataFrames row-wise using pd.concat() and all records from both DataFrames were included in the final output .
+Thus, the Python program has been successfully created and executed successfully to join the two DataFrames row-wise using pd.concat() and all records from both DataFrames were included in the final output.